This call is closed.

 5. How to build a consortium and apply

-The culture and creative sector, with artists, designers, and/or scientists and practitioners should be represented in the project.
-Each consortium submitting a proposal must involve at least two eligible applicants applying for funds in the call, from at least two different countries, whose funders participate in the call.
-Each main applicant must only participate in a maximum of two proposals, and only once as a main applicant.
+The culture and creative sector, with artists, designers, and/or scientists and practitioners were to be represented in the project.
+Each consortium submitting a proposal should involve at least two eligible applicants applying for funds in the call, from at least two different countries, whose funders participate in the call.
+Each main applicant should only participate in a maximum of two proposals, and only once as a main applicant.

-In order to build transformation capacities towards climate neutral and sustainable cities by 2030 and rely on aesthetic perspectives and approaches in terms of design, form architecture, art and cultural heritage and new forms of governance and collaboration, as well as by engaging citizens, it is imperative that projects are cross-sectorial.
-For matchmaking, we use the B2Match tool, and for registrations, go to https://btc-enutc.b2match.io/
+In order to build transformation capacities towards climate neutral and sustainable cities by 2030 and rely on aesthetic perspectives and approaches in terms of design, form architecture, art and cultural heritage and new forms of governance and collaboration, as well as by engaging citizens, it was imperative that projects were cross-sectorial.

 6. Project duration

-The expected project duration is two years, starting in November 2023.
+The project duration was two years, starting in November 2023, and ending in 2025, including some overlapping during 2026.

 Call opening: 22 February 2023, 14.00 CET